MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-how-to.md

 ```

-The output is a folder with a TMDL representation of the dataset.
+The output is a folder with a TMDL representation of the dataset, like this:

 :::image type="content" source="media/folder-tmdl-dataset.png" alt-text="Folder with a TMDL representation of a dataset":::

-After serialization into a folder, you can use a text-editor to edit the TMDL files.
-For example, using VS Code we can add a new measure, **[Sales Amount (Computers)]**:
+After serialization into a folder, use a text-editor to edit the TMDL files.
+For example, by using VS Code we can add a new measure, **[Sales Amount (Computers)]**:

 ```tmdl
 /// Sales data for year over year analysis